lk-minot/mamasound-ical/README.md

 mamasound-ical
 ==============

-Simple python script for creating ical file from the event on mamasound.fr
+Simple python script for creating ical file from the events on mamasound.fr

+Dependencies : python-icalender, python-bs4